 When you are brainstorming, you need to use a pen and paper, writing by hand.

-You need to set aside one whole day to Brainstorm and write those book ideas.
+You need to set aside one whole day to Brainstorm and write down those book ideas.

-Do remember you don’t have to double think anything.
-Just keep on writing whatever ideas you are maybe getting.
+Remember you don’t have to overthink it.
+Just keep on writing whatever ideas come to mind.
 Just keep on writing, write anything and everything.

 How to Come Up With Great Book Ideas